alissayuxuan/OMNI-SYS/README.md

 ## Communication Scripts

-- `base_node.py`: Abstract class used for all agent communication
+- `base_node.py`: Abstract class used for all agent communication and has redis buffering
-- `remote_base_node.py`: Same as "base_node.py" just different ports
+- `remote_base_node.py`: Same as "base_node.py" just different ports and without redis buffering
 - `send.py`: Same as "remote_send.py" just different ports
 - `remote_send.py`: Used by object to send a message
 - `receiver.py`: Used by any agent to continuously listen to incoming messages